ZhimingZhou/zhimingzhou.github.io/index.md

 ## Biography

 Zhiming is currently an assistant professor at the Department of Computer Science, [Shanghai University of Finance and Economics](http://english.sufe.edu.cn/).
 He obtained his Ph.D. in Computer Science from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2020.
-He received his B.S. degree in Computer Science from the [ACM Class](https://acm.sjtu.edu.cn/home) at Shanghai Jiao Tong University in 2014.
+He received his B.S. in Computer Science from the [ACM Class](https://acm.sjtu.edu.cn/home) at Shanghai Jiao Tong University in 2014.

-Zhiming’s research in his Ph.D. stage was mainly focused on generative adversarial networks (GANs).
-He also worked on first-order optimization, optimal transport, and other related problems.
-He worked on computer graphics in the early years of his Ph.D.
-(2014-2016), focused on surface reflectance acquisition.

-Zhiming has a broad interest in machine learning and deep learning, and he prefers fundamental and theoretical research.
-Currently, he holds a special interest in the optimization and generalization of deep neural networks and GANs.
-As a long-term goal, he would like to contribute to the foundation of artificial intelligence and artificial general intelligence.
+Zhiming has a broad interest in the fundamental techniques and theories of machine learning and deep learning, including optimization, generalization, generative models, representation learning, learning theory, design principles of neural networks, etc. As an ultimate goal, he would like to contribute to the foundation of artificial general intelligence.

 ## Documents & Links